Joren-Vervoort/Codit-project/README.md

 ### Result evalution

 With a high precision, recall and f1-score, the model seems to perform good.
-Altough the data should be tested on predicting extra .wav files to be sure.
+We only tested the final version on the DecisionTreeClassifier and the RandomForestClassifier.
+More classifiers could be added to find a more suited one.
+A hyperparameter tuning of the machine learning models could also slightly increase the scores.
+Overall the model should be tested on predicting extra .wav files to be sure.
 Also extra noise levels could be added to recreate a more realistic scenario.
-The best way to create an even more accurate model is ofcourse to work with a more balanced dataset (normal and abnormal running machines), more .wav file and more units of each machine.
+The best way to create an even more accurate model is ofcourse to work with a more balanced dataset (normal and abnormal running machines), more and more realistic .wav file and more units of each machine.

 Also given extra time a model could be trained to detect the different kind of failiures so the maintenance engineers are better informed before they check out the abnormal running machines.